kenBayama/clinical_data/README.md

 #### Preparation:

-		Storing all relevant informationa about each files in a class of object called a file_object Loading the data and stored them in dictionary of elment of the class dataset_object which contains the data and the category of that data
+		Storing all relevant information about each files in a class of object called a file_object Loading the data and store them in a dictionary of element of the  dataset_object class which contains the data and the category of that data
 		Creating a dictionary with the drug name as key and the atccode as value

 #### Processing First Stage: